Skip to main content

 • Upon entering the bus, find a seat immediately.
 If you can't find a seat, please inform the driver.

 • Remain seated, facing forward, and reasonably quiet.
-All book bags should be on students lap and not on the floor.

 • No student shall stand or move from seat to seat during the trip.